sage-code/maj/alphabet.md

 ## Tone and accent

-Maj vowels can be pronounced with one of two tones.
+Maj vowels can be pronounced with one of two tones: Low tone and Higher tone:

-* Low tone, is normal tone;
-* Higher tone, is modified tone;
+**word ending**

-If a word is ending with space, "." or ";" you can use lower tone for last vowel;
+* If a word is ending with space, "." or ";" you can use lower tone for last vowel;
-If a word is ending with comma, "," or "?" you should use higher tone for last vowel;
+* If a word is ending with comma, "," or "?" you should use higher tone for last vowel;

-**last vowel**
+**sentence ending**

-Symbols: "!" and "?" are altering the last vowel.
+Symbols: "!" and "?" are altering the last vowel of the last word.

 * Using "!" will make a lower tone for last vowel;
 * Using "?" will make a higher tone for last vowel;